syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 The following code shows the different ways of accessing a single cell or group of cells

-I> Here row and column indexes in the range are "one based".
+N> Here row and column indexes in the range are "one based".

 {% tabs %}
 {% highlight c# %}